-For containers, you’ll often ready that you need to buy or make a good potting mix.
+For containers, you’ll often read that you need to buy or make a good potting mix.
 But what does this mean?

 Potting mix is not garden soil—which is heavy and includes sand, clay, and other cheaper additives that won’t work for containers.
-Rather, potting mix is “soilless.”
+Some people may refer to it as potting soil, but rather, potting mix is “soilless.”
 It’s lighter and fluffier than ground soil to allow enough air and water for the roots for healthy root growth but also provides enough anchorage for roots.
-These soilless are sterile so there is no chance of introducing pest or disease problems.
+These soilless are sterile, so there is no chance of introducing pest or disease problems.

 Before Making Your Own Potting Mix

 Before we go any further, note that if you only need a few small containers’ worth of potting mix, you may actually be better off buying a pre-made mix!
 Making your own is usually only economical on a large scale or in the long term.
 Here are a few things to keep in mind before creating your own mix: